 In addition to Mike’s national litigation and trial practice, he is an award-winning author and proven thought leader on cutting-edge IP issues.
-In 2017, Mike received the prestigious JD Supra Readers’ Choice Award for his recognized writings on the subject of trademark law.
-The American Bar Association also recently published Copyright Litigation Strategies, an 830 page treatise that Mike co-edited and contributed to as an author.
-Mike was also selected to the IPLaw360 editorial advisory board for 2017 and 2018.
+He is the recipient of the prestigious JD Supra Readers’ Choice Award for his recognized writings on the subject of trademark law.
+The American Bar Association also recently published Copyright Litigation Strategies, an 830-page treatise that Mike co-edited and contributed to as an author.
+He has served on the IPLaw360 editorial advisory board for 2017 and 2018.
+In 2019, 2020, and 2021, Mike was named to the exclusive Washington Super Lawyers “Top 100” list, which recognizes the attorneys in Washington state who received the highest point totals during the Super Lawyers selection process.
+The World Trademark Review 1000 in its 2022 review noted that Mike is “a prime pick for complex litigation; he co-heads the firm-wide trial group and has been central to many of its IP victories.”

 Mike is frequently called upon by members of the media for his insights and perspective on important IP issues of the day.
-He has recently been quoted by the likes of The Los Angeles Times, USA Today, U.S. News & World Report, Barron’s, New York Post, The National Law Journal, and the New York Business Journal.
+He has recently been quoted by the likes of The Los Angeles Times, USA Today, Bloomberg, U.S. News & World Report, Barron’s, New York Post, The National Law Journal, New York Business Journal, the Detroit Free Press and the Billboard Magazine.
+He is also the former co-host of the weekly podcast, This Week in Law.

 Education & Admissions